gesturelabs/a3cp/docs/schemas/SCHEMA_REFERENCE.md

 A3CP schemas are versioned to ensure forward compatibility, clear migration paths, and traceability of field semantics.
 Every record must include a `schema_version` field.
 New fields are added non-destructively and must be documented with introduction version and rationale.

 ---
-## 10. Schema Versioning & Field History

-A3CP schemas are versioned to ensure forward compatibility, clear migration paths, and traceability of field semantics.
-Every record must include a `schema_version` field.
-New fields are added non-destructively and must be documented with introduction version and rationale.

----

 ### 10.1 Required Version Field